Pylons/pyramid/docs/narr/webob.rst

 ++++++++++++

 More details about the response object API are available in the :mod:`pyramid.response` documentation.
-More details about exception responses are in the :mod:`pyramid.response` API documentation.
+More details about exception responses are in the :mod:`pyramid.httpexceptions` API documentation.
 The `WebOb documentation <http://pythonpaste.org/webob>`_ is also useful.